AI Provenance Metadata by Platform (2026)

 Recommended Benchmarks

-- AI Platform Content Rights & Commercial Use: Who Owns Your AI Art?
-(2026)Weavy offers full commercial rights, never trains on your data, and provides indemnity.
+- AI Platform Content Rights (2026)Figma Weave scores 5/5 with full commercial rights, no training on user data, and enterprise indemnity.
 Most platforms reserve training rights.

 Which Platforms Produce Tagged Images?